Uganda

 WORK BEGAN

-In 2024, momentum around transitional justice gathered speed when the International Criminal Court (ICC) issued a reparation order in the case against former LRA commander Dominic Ongwen in February, followed by a draft implementation plan from the Trust Fund for Victims.
+In 2024, momentum around transitional justice gathered pace when the International Criminal Court (ICC) issued a reparation order in the case against former LRA commander Dominic Ongwen, followed by a draft implementation plan from the Trust Fund for Victims.
 In October, the High Court of Uganda convicted Thomas Kwolyelo and issued a similar reparations order, in the first national case to deal with war crimes and crimes against humanity committed by the LRA.
 Both cases cover crimes of conflict-related sexual violence, amongst others.